Diego Forlán: Coaching career

+Uruguay

+On 6 August 2026, Forlán was appointed as the head coach of both the Uruguay national team and the Uruguay under-20 national team.

 Tennis career

 Diego Forlán was a promising junior tennis player and has continued to play after his retirement from professional football in 2019.
 Since July 2023, he has been competing on the ITF Masters professional tennis tour, and is a ranked player in the 35+, 40+, and 45+ age categories.
 In June 2024, Forlán attracted media coverage after reaching the quarterfinals of the ITF MT1000 Lima 45+ tournament in Peru, winning three matches in straight sets.

 At the age of 45, he was scheduled to play his first professional ATP tournament.
 He received a wildcard for the main doubles draw of the 2024 Uruguay Open in Montevideo, where his partner was Argentine Federico Coria.
-The pair was defeated in the first round of the tournament by the No. 4 seeds from Bolivia, Boris Arias and Federico Zeballos.
+The pair were defeated in the first round of the tournament by the No. 4 seeds from Bolivia, Boris Arias and Federico Zeballos.

+In October 2025, the 46-year-old suffered three broken ribs and a partially collapsed lung during a collision in an over-40s Liga Universitaria veterans' game for Old Boys, requiring hospital drainage but no ill intent from the opponent; he has since stabilized.

 Personal life

-Forlán is of Basque, Irish, and Italian descent, and because of his Basque ancestry from his grandmother, who was originally from the province of Gipuzkoa and immigrated to Uruguay when she was a teenager, he was linked to Athletic Bilbao after his departure from Manchester United, even though the club only permits Basque players.
-His nickname is Cachavacha, a witch who is one of the antagonists from the Argentine cartoon series The Adventures of Hijitus.
 In addition to his native Spanish, Forlán is also well-versed in English and has working knowledge in Italian, having learned both languages in school during his youth, and Brazilian Portuguese.
 Forlán is ambidextrous, using his right hand for writing but uses his left hand when playing tennis.
 As a footballer, he was capable of passing and shooting with either foot.

 Forlán is a founding member of Fundación Alejandra Forlán, an organization headed by his sister that promotes safer driving.
 In 2009, Forlán appeared in a music video for Coti starring alongside Argentine footballer Maxi Rodríguez.
 In 2021, Forlán began playing amateur football for the Old Boys Club, the alumni team of The British Schools of Montevideo.

 Relationships

 Forlán announced on 9 March 2011 on his official Twitter page that he and Argentinian model/actress Zaira Nara were engaged to be married.
 In June 2011, however, Forlán and Nara announced they were breaking their engagement.
 No reason was released for the breakup.
 Between 2011 and 2012, Forlán dated Uruguayan model/television personality Victoria Saravia.

-Forlán married Paz Cardoso on November 2013 and together, the pair have three sons and a daughter.
+Forlán married Paz Cardoso in November 2013 and together, the pair have three sons and a daughter.